 Minors normally range from 14-24 credit hours.
 As with the major, all courses used to complete a minor must have grades of "C" or better and at least half of the requirements should be completed at Alfred University.
 The appropriate division Chair should be consulted about matters regarding transfer credits for the minor.
 Students will also work with an advisor in the minor area in addition to the major advisor.

-The requirements and other information for each of these minors begin on p.
-47.
+The requirements and other information for each of these minors can be found by clicking the division links below.